RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 #### Steps:

 1. **Create a Release Candidate**: The development team drafts a release candidate on GitHub and tags it as a pre-release.
+Further details can be found in the [Release Process](release-process.md) guidance.
 2. **Trigger the Test Deployment**: Once the release candidate is created, a manual deployment to the test environment is triggered via GitHub Actions.
 3. **AWS CDK Deployment**:
    - The pipeline assumes an AWS role for the **test account**.